rudaottaviani/GettingCleaningDataProject/README.md

                 bind_rows()
 ```

 * Y train and test data are merged together and, using a *left_join* operator, they are joined with the Activity Data Frame to decode the activity labels.
-Eventually the activity code is exluded from the resulted Data Frame
+The activity code is exluded from the resulted Data Frame

 ```R
         DataY <- lapply(yFiles, read.table) %>%